We plan to keep you moving!

-In support of a multi-modal transportation system, the Alamo Area Metropolitan Planning Organization (MPO) has developed the Walkable Community Program.
+In support of a multi-modal transportation system, the Alamo Area Metropolitan Planning Organization (MPO) has developed the Active Transportation Program.
 The program recognizes the need to plan for everyone and all modes of travel, whether young or old, motorist or bicyclist, walker or wheelchair user or bus rider.

 Bicycle Safety: Some basic bicycling safety tips